If you use a lot of VBA codes like me then you need to have a place where you can store all of them and use them whenever you need.

 Isn’t that AWESOME??
 And today in this post, I’ll be sharing with you everything you need to know about this file.
 So stay with me for the next 3 to 4 minutes.

 What is PERSONAL MACRO WORKBOOK

-Personal Macro Workbook is a file which can be the common storage place to store your all macros and use them.
-Although it’s a hidden file which opens when you start Excel in your system.
+Personal Macro Workbook is a file that can be the common storage place to store your all macros and use them.
+Although it’s a hidden file that opens when you start Excel in your system.
 And you don’t need to open it separately when you want to access any of the codes from it.
 All the codes from it can be seen in your macro list.

 What’s the LOCATION of PERSONAL.XLSB Workbook

 Here’s the bad news: Even though it’s such a useful thing to have, it’s not there in Excel by default, so you need to create it (I’ve shared the steps ahead in this post).
 But, you can check if it is already created or not.